MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ### -SkipLoadingCmdletHelp
 **Note**: This parameter is available in version 3.3.0-Preview1 or later of the module.

-Use the SkipLoadingCmdletHelp switch to prevent cmdlet help from loading when you connect.
+The SkipLoadingFormatData switch avoids downloading the cmdlet help files for REST API connections.
 You don't need to specify a value with this switch.

+When you use this switch, you don't get local help files for any cmdlet.

+This switch doesn't work with the UseRPSSession switch.

 ```yaml
 Type: SwitchParameter